Short Answer: You will need 2 Marine Deep Cycle Batteries that are isolated OR 2 SuperSting™ AC/DC Power Supplies.

 Boost Mode using 2 AGI SuperSting™ AC/DC Power Supplies:

 You may also choose to use 2 AGI SuperSting™ AC/DC Power Supplies.
-It has been manufactured with the proper specifications for the main and boost power so that you can run on a small gas powered generator (900W) using 120/220V AC power.
-The generator does not need to be grounded.
+It has been manufactured with the proper specifications for the main and boost power so that you can run on a small gas-powered generator (900W) using 120/220V AC power.
+The optional ground on the generator should not be used as this will cause a ground loop and potentially cause damage.

-Example Setup Below: Main and Boost AC Power Supplies with recommended gas generator
+Example Setup Below: Main and Boost AC Power Supplies with the recommended gas generator

 Important Note: Never attach these power supplies to AC power in a building as this will cause a ground loop and potentially cause damage.